HelinData/SGM_API_Documentation/README.md

 When multiple delivery methods attempt to control a device simultaneously, the system always respects this priority order, with API requests taking precedence over scheduled commands, and watchdog acting as a safety fallback.

-#### Edge Setpoint Transfer
+#### Edge Setpoints

-Once a setpoint has been delivered via one of the methods above, its persistence is managed through one of these approaches:
+Setpoints delivered to the Edge Node are transfered to the asset on site in one of these ways:

 1. **[Singular write (to be deprecated)]()**
    - Setpoint is applied once to the device